OctoPrint/OctoPrint/docs/jsclientlib/files.rst

    :param object opts: Additional options for the request
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

-.. js:function:: OctoPrint.files.slice(location, path, parameters, opts)
+.. js:function:: OctoPrintClient.files.slice(location, path, parameters, opts)

    Slices a file at ``location`` called ``filename``, using the supplied slice command ``parameters``.